metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_version_v1alpha1_manifest.md

 Required:

 - `component_def_ref` (String) Specifies a reference to one of the cluster component definition names in the ClusterDefinition API (spec.componentDefs.name).
-- `versions_context` (Attributes) Defines the context for container images for component versions.
-This value replaces the values in clusterDefinition.spec.componentDefs.podSpec.[initContainers | containers]. (see [below for nested schema](#nestedatt--spec--component_versions--versions_context))
+- `versions_context` (Attributes) Defines the context for container images for component versions.This value replaces the values in clusterDefinition.spec.componentDefs.podSpec.[initContainers | containers]. (see [below for nested schema](#nestedatt--spec--component_versions--versions_context))

 Optional:

-- `config_specs` (Attributes List) Defines a configuration extension mechanism to handle configuration differences between versions.
-The configTemplateRefs field, in conjunction with the configTemplateRefs in the ClusterDefinition, determines the final configuration file. (see [below for nested schema](#nestedatt--spec--component_versions--config_specs))
+- `config_specs` (Attributes List) Defines a configuration extension mechanism to handle configuration differences between versions.The configTemplateRefs field, in conjunction with the configTemplateRefs in the ClusterDefinition, determinesthe final configuration file. (see [below for nested schema](#nestedatt--spec--component_versions--config_specs))
-- `switchover_spec` (Attributes) Defines the images for the component to perform a switchover.
-This overrides the image and env attributes defined in clusterDefinition.spec.componentDefs.SwitchoverSpec.CommandExecutorEnvItem. (see [below for nested schema](#nestedatt--spec--component_versions--switchover_spec))
+- `switchover_spec` (Attributes) Defines the images for the component to perform a switchover.This overrides the image and env attributes defined in clusterDefinition.spec.componentDefs.SwitchoverSpec.CommandExecutorEnvItem. (see [below for nested schema](#nestedatt--spec--component_versions--switchover_spec))
-- `system_account_spec` (Attributes) Defines the image for the component to connect to databases or engines.
-This overrides the 'image' and 'env' attributes defined in clusterDefinition.spec.componentDefs.systemAccountSpec.cmdExecutorConfig.
-To clear default environment settings, set systemAccountSpec.cmdExecutorConfig.env to an empty list. (see [below for nested schema](#nestedatt--spec--component_versions--system_account_spec))
+- `system_account_spec` (Attributes) Defines the image for the component to connect to databases or engines.This overrides the 'image' and 'env' attributes defined in clusterDefinition.spec.componentDefs.systemAccountSpec.cmdExecutorConfig.To clear default environment settings, set systemAccountSpec.cmdExecutorConfig.env to an empty list. (see [below for nested schema](#nestedatt--spec--component_versions--system_account_spec))

 <a id="nestedatt--spec--component_versions--versions_context"></a>
 ### Nested Schema for `spec.component_versions.versions_context`

 Optional:

-- `containers` (Map of String) Provides override values for ClusterDefinition.spec.componentDefs.podSpec.containers.
-Typically used in scenarios such as updating application container images.
+- `containers` (Map of String) Provides override values for ClusterDefinition.spec.componentDefs.podSpec.containers.Typically used in scenarios such as updating application container images.
-- `init_containers` (Map of String) Provides override values for ClusterDefinition.spec.componentDefs.podSpec.initContainers.
-Typically used in scenarios such as updating application container images.
+- `init_containers` (Map of String) Provides override values for ClusterDefinition.spec.componentDefs.podSpec.initContainers.Typically used in scenarios such as updating application container images.

 <a id="nestedatt--spec--component_versions--config_specs"></a>